|Funding Program:||Investment Road and Rail Program

 |Local Council/Shire:||Shire of Laverton,Shire of Ngaanyatjarraku

-The Western Australian component of the Outback Way project will upgrade 111.5 kilometres of road in the Shires of Laverton and Ngaanyatjarraku.
-The 2,800 kilometre Outback Way links Winton in Queensland to Laverton in Western Australia.
+The Western Australian component of the Outback Way project will upgrade 67km of road in the Shires of Laverton and Ngaanyatjarraku.
+The 2,800km Outback Way links Winton in Queensland to Laverton in Western Australia.
 It is often referred to as “Australia’s longest shortcut”.
 The road is used for tourism, mining and the cattle industries.
 It is a mix of sealed and unsealed sections of road.

-The project is anticipated to generate benefits for tourism, mining and freight along the Outback Way route, which in Western Australia traverses the Shires of Laverton and Ngaanyatjarraku.
+The project is anticipated to generate benefits for tourism, mining and freight along the Outback Way route, which in Western Australia traverses the Shires of Laverton and Ngaanyatjarraku as the Great Central Road.

 The Australian Government is contributing $11 million towards the $22 million project, as part of the commitment made in 2013.